magoyette/.emacs.d/keybindings.md

 - c : compress many marked files to a single archive
 - q : exit dired

-## Windows keybindings
+## Windows and frames keybindings

-- M-1, M-2, ... : move to a numbered window
+- M-1, M-2, ... : move to a numbered window in the current frame or another frame
+- C-x 5 2 : create a new frame

 ## Helm keybindings